shenlin192/Projet-de-R-D/README.md

 ## Boost
 ### Boost library
 Source code to create library for Boost experiment is in path "./sourceCode/cpp/Boost.cpp".
-Since there are numbers of functions predefined in Boost, we chose only one of them to test if Boost can cooperate with node-ffi.
+Since there are numbers of functions predefined in Boost, we chose only some of them to test if Boost can cooperate with node-ffi.
 In this experiment, the `timer` and `progress` of Boost are chosen as for testing.

 It's worth noting that we do not expose Boost directly to node-ffi.
 Instead, we created a wrapper function `testBoost` containing the necessary C++ code of Boost for lately using.